 Back in 2013, I participated in the International Congress for Environmental Leadership in Tel Aviv, Israel.
 I explored most of the country during my one-week stay.
 It was one of my best trips and I would strongly recommend visiting Israel if you have the opportunity to do so.
 In November 2013, I took part in an International radio project "Crossing borders - understanding the others" which was held in Berlin, Germany.
 It was about how people coming from different background live together, what problems arise between them and how they can be solved.
 During the Easter holidays I went to Istanbul, Turkey.
 It was the fourth time I have visited the country, but it was still a very different experience, as before I have only been to summer resorts, such as Antalya, Bodrum and Kusadasi.
 Apart from that, I go to Greece several times per year, as it is my parents' favourite destination.
-Some of my favorite places there are Peloponnese, the islands Crete, Corfu and Lefkada, as well as the big cities, such as Athens and Thessaloniki.
+Some of my favourite places there are Peloponnese, the islands Crete, Corfu and Lefkada, as well as the big cities, such as Athens and Thessaloniki.